davidhay/products/README.md

-# Coding Assignment for David Hay
+# Reduced Price Dresses Web Service

 The project is built using Java 11, SpringBoot, Lombok, Wiremock, Mockito and Gradle.